-Today, you will tour up the Dalton Highway into the Alaskan Arctic.
+Today, you will drive up the Dalton Highway into the Alaskan Arctic.
 As you depart Fairbanks, you will pass gold mines and drive alongside the Trans-Alaska Pipeline.
 Walking on the arctic tundra will give you a sense of the vast scale of Alaska’s arctic regions.
 Drive all the way north to the Arctic Circle, where you will receive an official Arctic Circle certificate.
 On the way back south to Fairbanks, stop and marvel at the majestic beauty of the northland’s most famous waterway, the Yukon River.
-The Aurora Driving Tour returns at night (between 3:00am and 4:00am) for the best opportunities to view the Northern Lights.
+The Aurora Driving Tour returns at night (between 3:00am and 4:00am).
 At least half of the tour will be in the dark to look for the Northern Lights.
+In the past this has generally proven to be the best opportunity to see aurora due to the large geographic distance covered.
 Tour includes round trip private transportation from A Taste of Alaska Lodge to tour departure point.
 This is an approximately 18 hour long tour.
 It departs the lodge at 10:00am today, returns between 3-4am the following day.

-COST of this optional tour DEPENDS ON THE NUMBER OF PEOPLE GOING ON THE TOUR: 2 adults $572 each; $423 for each of 4 persons
+COST of this optional tour DEPENDS ON THE NUMBER OF PEOPLE GOING ON THE TOUR: PRICE TO BE ANNOUNCED LATER

 • Round trip private transfers from hotel to tour departure point